Currency Trading with AvaTrade UK

 Start trading with a regulated award-winning broker!

-With daily trading turnover estimated at over $5 trillion a day, currency trading, also known as online forex trading, is the most liquid as well as the largest trading market in the world.
+With daily trading turnover estimated at over $5 trillion a day, currency trading, also known as online forex trading in UK, is the most liquid as well as the largest trading market in the world.
 To put the amount in perspective, the NYSE averages a daily trading volume of about $25 billion a day.
-What this means for our traders is that the currencies market will give you the opportunity to trade a wide range of major, minor and exotic currencies, all from the comfort of our all-inclusive trading environment.
+What this means for our UK traders is that the currencies market will give you the opportunity to trade a wide range of major, minor and exotic currencies, all from the comfort of our all-inclusive trading environment.

 How to Trade Currency – The Basics